Ojay97-hub/Jungle-Peaks-Brewing-Co/README.md

 - Allows search engines to crawl essential pages.
 - Blocks access to sensitive areas (e.g., admin panel).
-- Helps optimize crawl budget for better SEO.
+- Helps optimise crawl budget for better SEO.

 ### **sitemap.xml**
 The `sitemap.xml` file is an essential component for SEO, as it provides search engines with a structured list of all important pages on the website.
 This ensures that pages are efficiently indexed and helps improve discoverability.